YannHS/bellhs/content/en/homepage/bathroom.md

 {{< column >}}

-As of 2024, most of the Male bathrooms in Bell High School *lacked a door*, while all other bathrooms had one.
+As of 2024, most of the Mens bathrooms in Bell High School *lacked a door*, while all other bathrooms had one.
 Rumour was that this was needed due to rampant vaping in school bathrooms, though this was still only a minor deterrent for students vaping.

 {{< / column >}}